 The Impact of Your Trek

-Yes, what you pay for a GHT Trek has a big economic impact in Nepal, India and Bhutan, but there is more to responsible tourism than just spending money.
-The impact of your trek can have profound consequences for local communities both good and bad, so here we discuss how to maximise the positives and mitigate the negatives.
+Yes, what you pay for a GHT Trek has a big economic impact in Nepal, India and Bhutan, but there is more to responsible tourism than most travel companies would like you to know .
+The impact of your trek can have profound impacts on local communities both good and bad, so here we discuss how to maximise the positives and mitigate the negatives.
 The GHT has been designed on the principles of Responsible / Sustainable Tourism and we do our very best to make sure that the GHT is good news for the locals and the environment.

 The GHT Walk the Talk Approach